awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-input-data-input-manifest.md

 + Image files – Image files must comply with the size and resolution limits listed in the tables found in [Input File Size Quota](input-data-limits.md#input-file-size-limit)\.
 + Text files – Text data can be stored in one or more \.txt files\.
 Each item that you want labeled must be separated by a standard line break\.
 + CSV files – Text data can be stored in one or more \.csv files\.
 Each item that you want labeled must be in a separate row\.
-+ Videos – Video files can be any of the following formats: MP4, OGG, and WEBM\.
++ Videos – Video files can be any of the following formats: \.mp4, \.ogg, and \.webm\.
 If you want to extract video frames from your video files for object detection or object tracking, see [Provide Video Files](sms-point-cloud-video-input-data.md#sms-point-cloud-video-frame-extraction)\.
 + Video frames – Video frames are images extracted from a videos\.
 All images extracted from a single video are referred to as a *sequence of video frames*\.
 Each sequence of video frames must have unique prefix keys in Amazon S3\.
 See [Provide Video Frames](sms-point-cloud-video-input-data.md#sms-video-provide-frames)\.
 For this data type, see [Automated Video Frame Input Data Setup](sms-video-automated-data-setup.md)

 **Important**